Aaron Swartz: The Internet's Own Boy: The Story of Aaron Swartz

 On January 11, 2014, marking the first anniversary of his death, a preview was released of The Internet's Own Boy: The Story of Aaron Swartz, a documentary about Swartz, the NSA and SOPA.
 The film was officially released at the January 2014 Sundance Film Festival.
 Democracy Now! covered the release of the documentary, as well as Swartz's life and legal case, in a sprawling interview with director Brian Knappenberger, Swartz's father, brother, and his attorney.
 The documentary is released under a Creative Commons License; it debuted in theaters and on-demand in June 2014.

 Mashable called the documentary "a powerful homage to Aaron Swartz".
 Its debut at Sundance received a standing ovation.
-Mashable printed, "With the help of experts, The Internet's Own Boy makes a clear argument: Swartz unjustly became a victim of the rights and freedoms for which he stood."
-The Hollywood Reporter described it as a "heartbreaking" story of a "tech wunderkind persecuted by the U.S. government", and a must-see "for anyone who knows enough to care about the way laws govern information transfer in the digital age".
+Mashable wrote, "With the help of experts, The Internet's Own Boy makes a clear argument: Swartz unjustly became a victim of the rights and freedoms for which he stood."
+The Hollywood Reporter called it a "heartbreaking" story of a "tech wunderkind persecuted by the U.S. government" and a must-see "for anyone who knows enough to care about the way laws govern information transfer in the digital age".

 Killswitch

-In October 2014, Killswitch, a documentary film featuring Swartz, as well as Lawrence Lessig, Tim Wu, and Edward Snowden, received its world premiere at the Woodstock Film Festival, where it won the award for Best Editing.
+In October 2014, Killswitch, a documentary film featuring Swartz, Lessig, Tim Wu, and Edward Snowden, premiered at the Woodstock Film Festival, where it won the award for Best Editing.
 The film focuses on Swartz's role in advocating for internet freedoms.

-In February 2015, Killswitch was invited to screen at the Capitol Visitor Center in Washington, D.C., by Congressman Alan Grayson.
+In February 2015, Congressman Alan Grayson invited Killswitch to screen at the Capitol Visitor Center in Washington, D.C.
 The event was held on the eve of the Federal Communications Commission's historic decision on net neutrality.
-Congressman Grayson, Lawrence Lessig, and Free Press CEO Craig Aaron spoke about Swartz and his fight on behalf of a free and open Internet at the event.
+At the event, Grayson, Lessig, and Free Press CEO Craig Aaron spoke about Swartz and his fight for a free and open Internet.

-Congressman Grayson states that Killswitch is "one of the most honest accounts of the battle to control the Internetand access to information itself."
-Richard von Busack of the Metro Silicon Valley writes of Killswitch, "Some of the most lapidary use of found footage this side of The Atomic Café".
-Fred Swegles of the Orange County Register remarks, "Anyone who values unfettered access to online information is apt to be captivated by Killswitch, a gripping and fast-paced documentary."
-Kathy Gill of GeekWire asserts that "Killswitch is much more than a dry recitation of technical history.
+Grayson called Killswitch "one of the most honest accounts of the battle to control the Internet—and access to information itself."
+Richard von Busack of the Metro Silicon Valley said Killswitch contains "some of the most lapidary use of found footage this side of The Atomic Café".
+Fred Swegles of the Orange County Register wrote, "Anyone who values unfettered access to online information is apt to be captivated by Killswitch, a gripping and fast-paced documentary."
+Kathy Gill of GeekWire wrote, "Killswitch is much more than a dry recitation of technical history.
 Director Ali Akbarzadeh, producer Jeff Horn, and writer Chris Dollar created a human-centered story.
 A large part of that connection comes from Lessig and his relationship with Swartz."